urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

 ~1-.1.1
 ```

+The {% tooltip label="++yo" href="/language/hoon/reference/stdlib/3c#yo"
-The [`++yo`](/language/hoon/reference/stdlib/3c#yo) core contains constants useful for calculating time, but in general you should not hand-roll time or timezone calculations.
+/%} core contains constants useful for calculating time, but in general
+you should not hand-roll time or timezone calculations.

 ### Tutorial:  Julian Day

-Astronomers use the [Julian day](https://en.wikipedia.org/wiki/Julian_day) to uniquely denote days.
+Astronomers use the [Julian
+day](https://en.wikipedia.org/wiki/Julian_day) to uniquely denote days.
 (This is not to be confused with the Julian calendar.)
+The following
-The following core demonstrates conversion to and from Julian days using signed integer (`@sd`) and date (`@da`) mathematics.
+core demonstrates conversion to and from Julian days using signed
+integer (`@sd`) and date (`@da`) mathematics.

 ```hoon {% copy=true mode="collapse" %}
 |%